-A few chapters later Jesus told the disciples that He had chosen these sobering words:
+A few chapters later Jesus told the disciples He chose these words:

 A prophet is not without honor, except in his hometown and among his relatives and in his own household.

 MARK 6:4

 Read Mark 6:1-4.
-Why was it hard for people who knew Jesus to believe in Him?
+Why was it difficult for people who knew Jesus to believe in Him?

-Have you found spiritual conversations to be easier or harder among nonbelieving family and friends?
+Have you found spiritual conversations to be easier or more difficult among nonbelieving family and friends?
 Why?

 Jesus' own family, including James, thought He was getting carried away with the whole religious thing.
 Put yourself in their shoes, and their reaction seems pretty reasonable.
-In Mark 3 Jesus' small-group discussion had gone so long and drawn so many people that He wasn't even able to eat.
+In Mark 3, Jesus' small-group discussion had gone so long and drawn so many people that He wasn't even able to eat.
 His family thought He was crazy!

 Picture the scene.
 James and his family showed up to talk some sense into His oldest brother, but the house was so packed that they couldn't even get in to see Him.
 Frustrated and desperate, they had to ask someone to ask someone to ask Jesus to come out.
-On top of that, religious leaders among the crowd were accusing Jesus of being demon-possessed (see v.
-22).
+On top of that, religious leaders among the crowd were accusing Jesus of being demon-possessed (Mark 3:22).